StackStorm-Exchange/stackstorm-aws/README.md

 +-------------+--------------------------------------------------------------+
 ```

-Since this action does not take any required parameters, let's run it and see what it returns.
+Since this action does not take any required parameters and won't create any resources that will
+cost us anything, let's run it and see what it returns.

 ```
 $ st2 run aws.route53_list_hosted_zones